pinax/django-forms-bootstrap/README.rst

 ---------------------

 Django Forms Bootstrap is released under the MIT license.
-It does not include any styles or scripts from the Twitter Bootstrap project.
+It does not include any styles or scripts from the Bootstrap project.